Luthey-Schulten-Lab/Minimal_Cell_4DWCM/README.md

 conda activate envName
 ```

-Then, you must make sure that you LAMMPS installation for ```btree_chromo``` is in your path.
+Then, you must make sure that your LAMMPS installation for ```btree_chromo``` is in your path.
 You can check this by running:

 ```
 lammps -h